Stereotypes of Indigenous peoples of Canada and the United States: Indigenous men and sports mascotry

 The word "brave" often appeared in school sports teams' names until such team names fell into disfavor in the later 20th century.
 Many school team names have been revised to reflect current sensibilities, though professional teams such as American football's Kansas City Chiefs, baseball's Atlanta Braves, and ice hockey's Chicago Blackhawks continue.
 Some controversial upper-level Native American team mascots such as Chief Noc-A-Homa and Chief Illiniwek have been discontinued, while some such as Chief Osceola and Renegade remain.
 A controversy over the Fighting Sioux nickname and logo was resolved in 2012.

 There have been issues with the continuation of professional team names and mascots especially in the Washington Redskins name controversy.
 In 2013, President Obama and NBC sportscaster Bob Costas voiced their objection to the name.
 After a petition, the Trademark and Trial Appeal Board ordered the cancellation of six federal trademark registrations in 2014.
-The Redskins are appealing this ruling.
-The team was renamed the Washington Football Team in 2020.
-And in 2022 was renamed again as the Washington Commanders.
+The Redskins appealed this ruling.
+The team was renamed the Washington Football Team in 2020, and in 2022 was renamed again as the Washington Commanders.

 Substance use

 Because of the high frequency of American Indian alcoholism, it is sometimes used stereotypically when portraying them.
 As with most groups, the incidence of substance use is related to issues of poverty and mental distress, both of which may sometimes be in part the result of racial stereotyping and discrimination.
-Treatment for substance use disorders by Native Americans is more effective when it is community-based, and addresses the issues of cultural identification.
 This stereotype became most prominent in the mid to late twentieth century when alcoholism became the number one cause of death according to the Indian Health Services (IHS).
 Reports from the mid-1980s state that this was the time period when the IHS began to primarily target the treatment of alcoholism over its past treatments of infectious diseases.
+Treatment for substance use disorders by Native Americans is more effective when it is community-based, and addresses the issues of cultural identification.